Photo: Marily Martínez

 08/2024 | Student Speaker Award by U21 Health Science Group, presenting Digital Twins in Education at Amsterdam UMC, the Netherlands |

-03/2024 | Real-time EEG-based Emotion Recognition for Neurohumanities: Perspectives from Principal Component Analysis and Tree-based Algorithms was published in Frontiers in Human Neuroscience |
+03/2024 | 2nd first-author journal paper, Real-time EEG-based Emotion Recognition for Neurohumanities: Perspectives from Principal Component Analysis and Tree-based Algorithms, published in Frontiers in Human Neuroscience |

 04/2023 | Outstanding Student Award (1% best engineering trajectories) |

-05/2022 | Multi-Output Sequential Deep Learning Model for Athlete Force Prediction on a Treadmill Using 3D Markers was published in Applied Sciences |
+05/2022 | 1st first-author journal paper, Multi-Output Sequential Deep Learning Model for Athlete Force Prediction on a Treadmill Using 3D Markers, published in Applied Sciences |

 11/2021 | Real-time Biofeedback System for Interactive Learning using Wearables and IoT won best undergraduate paper award at 6th North American IEOM |